Dialysis Center/Frensenius Medical Care Macomb

 The dialysis center is located just south of the hospital, next to the Westervelt Home.

-The five-station center provides hemodialysis 12 hours a day, six days a week.
+The six-station center provides hemodialysis 12 hours a day, six days a week.

 What is Hemodialysis?